hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

     For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../HowTo/Configure/Consensus-Protocols/IBFT.md).

-!!!
-Caution
+!!! important
-    If you plan to use private transactions, do not use [pruning](../Pruning.md).
+    Using private transactions with [pruning](../Pruning.md) is not supported.

 ## Private Transaction Manager